 Crosby, Stills, Nash & Young

-David Crosby and Stephen Stills recorded demos of three songs as The Frozen Noses (and it wasn’t anything to do with the weather) before Graham Nash arrived on the scene.
+David Crosby and Stephen Stills recorded demos of three songs as The Frozen Noses (nothing to do with the weather) before Graham Nash arrived on the scene.
+Stills wanted to call the new trio “Stills-Crosby-Nash” but was outvoted.
 With hindsight, these guys’ previous bands – The Byrds, Buffalo Springfield, The Hollies – were probably better, and certainly more influential, than this “supergroup”.
 Although Wooden Ships (pre-Young) is good.
-But the main reason C,S,N&Y are included here is to remind everyone that their name should never, never, ever, ever be abbreviated to “Sisney” (it has been known).
+But the main reason C,S,N&Y are included here is to remind everyone that their name should never, never, ever, ever be abbreviated to “Sisney”.
 Thank you.

 Previously Easy Cure (and before that, Malice).
 Front man Robert Smith thought the name was “too hippyish”, and wisely changed it to The Cure.
 Perfect, Just Like Heaven.
 Little-known fact: Dave Brock, later of Hawkwind, was in a band called The Famous Cure in the 60s.